No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 However, the ATVs are not in perfect shape.
 Nor are safety precautions very convincing.
 So, if that is not agreeable with you, you can opt for the jeep ride instead!

 Or you can just take a leisurely walk through the plantation.
+And do a short climb to the top yourself!

-Cameron Valley Tea House KT (Kuala Terla)
+Cameron Valley Tea House 3 (Kuala Terla)

 The tea shop here sells an assortment of locally produced tea.
 Their masala tea and scones are good!